 - Shear forces – Internal forces perpendicular to the longitudinal axis of a member.
 The shear force due to a uniform load is a maximum at the ends of the member and is transferred by the connections into the support.

 - Torsional stiffness – The stiffness of the member to twisting.
 Hollow sections are very stiff in torsion whereas open sections are less so.

-- Truss – A member consisting of a lattice of elements in which the perimeter elements are the ‘chords’ and the internal inclined elements are the ‘bracing’.
+- Truss – A member consisting of a lattice of elements in which the longitudinal elements are the ‘chords’ and the internal inclined elements are the ‘bracing’.
 Trusses are generally used in roofs and when the roof is pitched, the top chord is also inclined.
 Different layouts of internal members (the ‘bracing’) may be used.